A neurologist is a medical doctor who diagnoses, treats and manages conditions affecting both the central and peripheral nervous system

 Work experience

-Before applying to do a medical degree, you'll be expected to undertake work experience, either paid or voluntary, in areas relevant to medicine.
-This could be through work experience at your local hospital, hospice, nursing home or through work shadowing a doctor.
+When applying to do a medical degree, you'll be expected to demonstrate that you understand what a career in medicine involves.
+This could be through paid or voluntary work experience at your local hospital, hospice, nursing home or through work shadowing a doctor.
 This experience shows your commitment to becoming a doctor and provides insight into the physical and emotional demands of working in medicine.

 Once you're a medical student you could consider becoming a student member of the: